hypertrace/hypertrace-ui/README.md

 ## Code Architecture

 Hypertrace-UI code is divided into many smaller projects which gives the code base a better structure.
-Here are the following projects.
+Here are the projects.

 1. `Assest Library` : This consits the assests which are being used in the application.
 For example images, icons etc. Check this out [here](https://github.com/hypertrace/hypertrace-ui/tree/main/projects/assets-library)
 2. `Common` : This consits the common code/features such as application contants, colors, telemetry, utilities (with common angular pipes) etc. Check this out [here](https://github.com/hypertrace/hypertrace-ui/tree/main/projects/common)